napari/napari/docs/explanations/rendering.md

 custom applications built on top of napari.
 For example they can create custom UI elements which manipulate parameters which generate new images on the fly.
-So when the napari UI is blocked it's not just "image viewing" that's blocked, their whole application becomes unusable.
+So when the napari UI is blocked it's not just "image viewing" that's blocked, their whole application can become unusable.

- For all of these reasons we'd like napari's GUI thread to never block.
+ For all of these reasons a primary design goal for rendering is to make sure napari's GUI thread never blocks.

 # Framerate